GPurgatorio/Master-Computer-Science-ICT/README.md

 Level of compliancy to the policy.
 Demonstrate compliancy.
 Is this system behaving according to the regulations?
 Information processors (cloud providers) are responsible of the infos they process.

-**SLA** Service Level Agrrement: legal contract thet you sign as a customer to the provider defining what the user is paying for.
+**SLA** Service Level Agrrement: legal contract that you sign as a customer to the provider defining what the user is paying for.
 **service avaiability** = 1 - (downtime/ agreed service time)
 The uptime is difficult to define and to test because the reachability of the cloud depend also from the service providers.